MADS

 Safeguarding Policy

 At Marchington Amateur Dramatic Society, we recognise that the welfare of children is of paramount importance.
-We have a responsibility to protect and safeguard the welfare of all children and young people we work with and have an explicit duty to do so under the Children Act 1989 and 2004 and the Education Act 2002.
+We have a responsibility to protect and safeguard the welfare of all children and young people wework with and have an explicit duty to do so under the Children Act 1989 and 2004 and the Education Act 2002.
+A ‘child’ is anyone who has not yet reached their 18th birthday.
+The factthat a child has reached 16 years of age is living independently, in further education, or working does not change his/ her entitlement to services or protection as a child.

 At Marchington Amateur Dramatic Society, we believe that all children without exception have the right to protection from abuse regardless of gender, ethnicity, disability, sexuality or beliefs and that no child, or group of children should be treated any less favourably than others in being able to access the services and support to meet their needs.
+All staff and volunteers have a strict duty never to subject a child to any form of harm or abuse.
+Failure to adhere to these procedures will be treated as gross misconduct.
+Children and their parents/ carers who attend Marchington Amateur Dramatic Society are sent a copy of our safeguarding policy on joining the society, may view our policy where appropriate and a copy will always be kept on our notice board and available by request.

 Designated safeguarding lead:

 The designated safeguarding person (DSP) within our organisation is Stephanie Jane Coward (Known as Jane) who is also an approved chaperone with East Staffordshire Borough Council.
+As safeguarding lead, they have completed additional training to fulfil this role:

-• Staffordshire E learning Level 1 Awareness: Safeguarding Children and Protecting them from abuse
+• Staffordshire E learning Level 1 Awareness: Safeguarding Children

-• Annual Safeguarding and PREVENT training with termly updates in accordance with professional obligations in education.
+• Regular Safeguarding and PREVENT training in accordance with

 Their contact details are:

-Email address Jane.coward2017@gmail.com Phone number 07546 984295
+Email address caro.knapton@hotmail.com

 The Designated Safeguarding Person will advise members of staff and visitors to Marchington Amateur Dramatic Society on best practice and expectations.
 They will be responsible for the monitoring and recording of any safeguarding concerns and for ensuring that all concerns are shared with the appropriate statutory authorities.
+All staff and volunteers at Marchington Amateur Dramatic Society should be made aware of this policy and should be able to demonstrate their roles and responsibilities for safeguarding and

-All staff and volunteers at Marchington Amateur Dramatic Society should be made aware of this policy and should be able to demonstrate their roles and responsibilities for safeguarding and promoting the welfare of children and young people, including how to raise concerns with both children’s social care and the police.
+promoting the welfare of children and young people, includinghow to raise concerns with both children’s social care and thepolice.
 Staff and volunteers shall be made aware of this through:

-• Safeguarding training (Level 1) for the Marchington Amateur Dramatic Society committee members and annual updates as required.
+• Safeguarding training (Level 1) for the Marchington Amateur

-• Safeguarding training (Level 1) for child supervisors who are required for any and all productions involving children and young adults with annual updates as required.
+• Safeguarding training (Level 1) for child supervisors who are

-It is the responsibility of all staff and volunteers at Marchington Amateur Dramatic Society to take steps to protect children, to keep them safe from hazards and to take appropriate action in the event of an accident.
+All staff and volunteers must report all concerns to the designated safeguarding lead at the nearest available opportunity.
+It is the responsibility of all staff and volunteers at Marchington Amateur Dramatic Society to take steps to protect children, to keep them safe

+from hazards and to take appropriate action in the event of an accident.
 It is the responsibility of all staff and volunteers to take reasonable steps to protect children and young people from harm and abuse while in contact with our organisation and our staff and to report any incident of or suspicion of abuse to the Designated Safeguarding Person or in their absence to the appropriate statutory authority.

 All staff working at Marchington Amateur Dramatic Society who have direct contact with children and young people are required to hold a valid, clear DBS check.
+Safeguarding and promoting the welfare of children and young people means:

 Protecting children from maltreatment, preventing impairment of a child’s health or development, ensuring that children are growing up with the provision of safe and effective care and taking action to ensure that children have the best life chances.